 I am committed to producing structurally and temperamentally sound, healthy dogs.
 A championship title for a dog does not guarantee that a dog is healthy!

 Although Havanese tend to be healthy, there are some issues that you should be aware of.
-For the year 2016, the Orthopedic Foundation for Animals found that for Havanese tested and submitted into their database, the number one issue was dentition with 33.7% being abnormal.
-9.6% have hip issues, 9.4% have thyroid issues, 9.1% have Sebaceous Adentis (skin disease), followed by elbows, shoulders and patella's.
+Through December 2018, the Orthopedic Foundation for Animals found that for Havanese tested and submitted into their database, the number one issue was dentition.
+Although the number of Havanese tested isn't high, there are many Havanese with missing teeth.

 The Havanese Club of America determines which testing our breed should complete.
-All of my dogs are health tested for the minimum requirements plus additional testing.
+All of my dogs are health tested for the minimum requirements (hips, patellas, eyes, hearing) plus additional testing.
 I test for eyes, hearing, patellas, heart, hips, elbows and Legg-Calve-Perthes.
 In addition I fun a full blood test and test for liver shunts.
-I will be adding dentition to my testing.
+I will be adding dentition and thyroid to my testing.
 I test all puppies hearing and eyes prior to them going to their forever homes.
 Testing only show dogs doesn't give you a good picture of what a breeder produces overall.

 When selecting a stud dog for my girls, I review all health results, review both my girls and the stud's structure to ensure I find a dog who compliments mine, and pick a nice temperament.
 I test my dogs eyes, hearing, patella's, hips and elbows, and cardiac.
 I will do additional testing as appropriate.
 All of my dogs health records are recorded with the Orthopedic Foundation for Animals and is available for anyone to review.
 I publish all results, whether or not there is a problem and I only breed those dogs whose health is top notch.
 This doesn't mean that health problems won't occur but it does mean that as a breeder, I take health seriously and am doing everything I can to produce healthy dogs.